 On Site Robotics is a collaborative project of IAAC and TECNALIA, which demonstrates the potentials of additive manufacturing technology and robotics in the production of sustainable low-cost buildings that can be built on site with 100% natural materials.

-Combining technological advances in robotics (cable robot and drones), natural materials and CAD/CAM software, the aim of the project, which will be presented at Construmat 2017, is to bring automation to the construction site, as well as allowing the production of high-performance buildings and their monitoring in real-time during the construction.
+Combining technological advances in robotics (cable robot and drones), natural materials and CAD/CAM software, the aim of the project, which has been presented at Construmat 2017, is to bring automation to the construction site, as well as allowing the production of high-performance buildings and their monitoring in real-time during the construction.